Postman

 Why is this different from Claude?

 Claude Desktop cannot make direct HTTPS requests to remote servers on its own yet.
-It relies on a local "bridge" script (npx ...) to handle the connection.
+It relies on a local "bridge" script (npx mcp-remote ...) to handle the connection.

-Postman acts as a direct HTTP client, so it speaks directly to your MCP using standard Headers and Bodies.
+Postman acts as a direct HTTP client, so it speaks directly to your MCP endpoint using standard Headers and Bodies.

 On this page